Kimberly Osorio: Television

-While the lawsuit was ongoing in 2005–2006, Osorio accepted a job as the Executive Editor at BET.com.
-At BET, she transitioned from writer to producer, and served as on-air talent for BET News briefs and their weekly show The Black Carpet.
+While the lawsuit was ongoing in 2005–2006, Osorio accepted a job as executive editor at BET.com.
+There, she transitioned from writer to producer, and worked as on-air talent for BET news briefs and their weekly show The Black Carpet.
 Upon her departure from BET, she began to freelance for the cable network as a script writer, adding shows like Aaliyah: One in a Million, Notarized: The Top 100 Songs of 2011, and the BET Awards special The Chosen to her resume.

-Kimberly Osorio then became an editor-at-large at BET Interactive, an affiliate of Black Entertainment Television.
+Osorio then became an editor-at-large at BET Interactive, an affiliate of Black Entertainment Television.
 In the summer of 2008, Osorio left BET.com to be the VP of Content at Global Grind, where she spent four months before returning to BET.com.

-As a script writer, Osorio wrote host scripts for live and live to tape TV specials, including the Love and Hip Hop reunion specials, VH1's Hip Hop Honors, and various BET tentpole specials.
+As a script writer, Osorio wrote host scripts for live and live-to-tape TV specials, including the Love and Hip Hop reunion specials, VH1's Hip Hop Honors, and various BET tentpole specials.

-Osorio transitioned to non-scripted television in 2015, and has gone on to Executive Produce reality television shows such as Love and Hip Hop, Black Ink Chicago, Growing Up Hip Hop, Hustle In Brooklyn and Hustle & Soul and The Impact: New York.
+Osorio transitioned to non-scripted television in 2015, and has gone on to executive produce reality television shows such as Love and Hip Hop, Black Ink Chicago, Growing Up Hip Hop, Hustle in Brooklyn, Hustle & Soul, and The Impact: New York.

 Books

-In September 2008, Osorio released a book titled Straight From The Source: An Exposé from the Former Editor in Chief of the Hip-Hop Bible detailing the events of her time at The Source.
+In September 2008, Osorio released a book titled Straight From The Source: An Exposé from the Former Editor in Chief of the Hip-Hop Bible, detailing the events of her time at The Source.

-Osorio is an invited speaker at various universities across the country as well as industry conferences, sharing both her personal and professional experiences with the masses.
-She has also served as Principal For A Day at high schools and elementary schools in the Bronx through the PENCIL organization.

-The Source Magazine lawsuit
+The Source lawsuit

 Allegations

-Osorio filed her report to the Equal Employment Opportunity Commission (EEOC) in 2005 with fellow employee, ex-marketing VP Michelle Joyce, outlining their case of sexual harassment.
-The jury rejected the case brought forth by Michelle Joyce, but Osorio's case went ahead.
-It is now known that as early as 2004, Osorio began talking to lawyers regarding the merits of her case.
+Osorio filed her report to the Equal Employment Opportunity Commission (EEOC) in 2005 with fellow employee ex-marketing VP Michelle Joyce, outlining their case of sexual harassment.
+The jury rejected the case brought forth by Joyce, but Osorio's case went ahead.
+It is now known that as early as 2004, Osorio had begun talking to lawyers regarding the merits of her case.
 The affidavit filed with the EEOC detailed the work environment at The Source, as well as threats and conduct of workers.
-Osorio soon after sent an e-mail to the magazine's Human Resources department outlining her complaint, and after refusing to withdraw her e-mail she was fired.
-Her employers claimed it was because of poor performance, particularly her decisions on magazine covers and certain negative reviews of artists' CDs.
+Osorio soon after sent an e-mail to the magazine's Human Resources department outlining her complaint, and, after she refused to withdraw the e-mail she was fired.
+Her employers claimed this was because of poor performance, particularly her decisions on magazine covers and certain negative reviews of artists' CDs.